TV & Movies

 Chappell’s Struggle With Fame

-As the singer’s debut album, The Rise and Fall of a Midwest Princess, grew in popularity this past year, so did Roan’s notoriety.
+As the singer’s debut album, The Rise and Fall of a Midwest Princess, increased in popularity this past year, so did Roan’s notoriety, and in the past few months, she’s gotten candid about how that change has affected her, particularly regarding invasive fans.